UniversalAptronym/Hearth-Box/Instructions/Cloudflared_Nginx_Setup_(Web_Connection).md

-# __Cloudflared + Nginx + Port Forwarding Setup (Connecting Your Pi To The Worldwide Web)__
+# __Cloudflared Tunnel Setup (Connecting Your Pi To The Worldwide Web)__

-In this section you will install a Cloudflared tunnel and Nginx Proxy Manager.
-Each of these will be one component of letting your Hearth Box connect to the wider internet, and is described in greater detail below.
+In this section you will install a Cloudflared tunnel.
+This well let you and others connect securely to your Hearth Box from the worldwide web.

 *Author's Note: Tail Scale and Head Scale are programs which can be used in place of Cloudflare for this, removing even that reliance on a potentially untrusted service provide, and we intend to add tutorial options for them at a later date.
 However these programs are a bit more technically tricky to set up, and morever require technical effort on the part of everyone who wants to connect to your server beyond simply typing in a URL and logging on to your server, so they are not our focus at this time.*

-## __Cloudflared__
+## __Installing Cloudflared__

 Cloudflared (note the 'd') is a program which connects your server to a Cloudflare tunnel.
 This ensures that encrypted information always goes through Cloudflare, where it is properly encrypted and protected from eavesdroppers.
 [Here is an explanation, if you are curious.](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/)